juliend88/Docker/bundle-toolbox/README-EN.md

 The **1-click** handles launch the necessary calls on Cloudwatt API :

 * Start an instance based on CoreOS,
-* Create and attach a block volume,
+* Create and attach a block volume standard or performed as you want,
 * Start the **toolbox** container,
 * Start the **SkyDNS** container